1922 Harley-Davidson Sport Twin

 But as Ford’s Model T drove down the price of automobiles, U.S. customers found themselves facing higher prices for two-wheeled transportation than for four-wheelers.
 So the move was on to build smaller, more efficient bikes.

-Bob McClean, president of the Antique Motorcycle Club of America and the owner of this rare 1922 Sport Twin, now on display at the Motorcycle Hall of Fame Museum in Pickerington, Ohio, notes that it was clearly influenced by machines produced by Britain’s Douglas brand, which pioneered the opposed-twin design more than a decade earlier.
+Bob McClean, former president of the Antique Motorcycle Club of America and then owner of this rare 1922 Sport Twin, noted that it was clearly influenced by machines produced by Britain’s Douglas brand, which pioneered the opposed-twin design more than a decade earlier.

-“The big old Harleys thumped and bumped,” he notes.
+“The big old Harleys thumped and bumped,” he noted.
 “This was more of a gentleman’s bike.”

 That made it a big seller overseas.
 But in the U.S., it was a different story.
 The machine languished in the Harley line through 1923, then was dropped.